lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    * It deletes SET.

-   * It deletes the EDHOC session from which SET was generated, or from which the eldest SET's ancestor set of application keys was generated before any key update occurred (e.g., by means of the EDHOC_KeyUpdate interface defined in {{Section H of I-D.ietf-lake-edhoc}} or other key update methods).
+   * It deletes the EDHOC session from which SET was generated, or from which the eldest SET's ancestor set of application keys was generated before any key update occurred (e.g., by means of the EDHOC_KeyUpdate interface defined in {{Section H of RFC9528}} or other key update methods).

    * It runs a new execution of the EDHOC protocol with the other peer.
 Upon successfully completing the EDHOC execution, the two peers derive and install a new set of application keys from this latest EDHOC session.